-A Christmas Story is a must-see movie in its original form, and even offers an interesting product marketing-related lesson about case studies as well.
+A Christmas Story even offers an interesting product marketing-related lesson about case study writing.
+No, really!
 After all, Ralphie wrote one in the movie, remember…?

-This memorable comedy features Ralphie, a 9-year-old boy living in 1940’s Indiana who desperately wanted an Official Red Ryder BB gun for Christmas.
-However, whenever Ralphie even hinted about getting one, his mother always said, “You’ll shoot your eye out!”
+Chances are you have seen this classic Christmas comedy, featuring Ralphie, a 9-year-old boy living in 1940’s Indiana who desperately wanted an Official Red Ryder BB gun for Christmas.
+Unfortunately for Ralphie, whenever he even hinted about getting one, his mother always said, “You’ll shoot your eye out!”

 Poor Ralphie felt the same frustration experienced by anyone who has ever written a case study that failed to gain the interest and curiosity from the intended target audience.